Marie Goldsmith: Scientific publishing

 In a 1911 article published in the Portuguese anarchist periodical A Sementeira, Goldsmith and Delage drew from Charles Darwin's book The Descent of Man to emphasise the role of cooperation and solidarity in evolution.
-They also rebutted Herbert Spencer's theory of "survival of the fittest" and Huxley's "struggle for existence", depicting them as corruptions of Darwinism to support existing social hierarchy and unrestrained competition at the expense of solidarity and cooperation.
+They also rebutted Herbert Spencer's theory of "survival of the fittest" and T.H.
+Huxley's "struggle for existence", depicting them as corruptions of Darwinism to support existing social hierarchy and unrestrained competition at the expense of solidarity and cooperation.
 They accused Huxley of oversimplifying Darwin's concept of the struggle for existence by reducing it to a "fight to the death", where they defined it as a struggle by living things against their environmental conditions.
 Drawing from Kropotkin, Goldsmith and Delage sought to de-emphasise competition and to instead emphasise the importance of cooperation.
 In a direct challenge to the "survival of the fittest", they proposed that unfavourable conditions such as famine and drought actually weakened the strongest genetic variations, while favourable conditions allowed for new variations to prosper.
 They claimed that, in extreme conditions, cooperation and mutual aid, as opposed to competition, were essential to survival.

 In 1913, they published their second book, which focused on parthenogenesis.
 In 1915, Goldsmith completed her PhD studies, defending a dissertation on the comparative physiology and psychology of fish.
 She then began writing for the Comptes rendus of the French Academy of Sciences; she published a number of articles on a variety of topics, including tropism, evolutionary psychology, parthenogenesis and Mendelism.
 In a review of Paul Portier's 1918 book on symbiogenesis, Goldsmith declared that he had convinced her of the possibility of asepsis, the similarity between bacteria and mitochondria, and symbiotes' relationship to vitamins.
 She and Delage also investigated symbiosis between legumes and bacteria, trees and fungi, and algae and microfauna.
-As Goldsmith published her research, she quickly gained a reputation within the scientific commuity, receiving numerous invitations to lecture in various different countries.
+As Goldsmith published her research, she quickly gained a reputation within the scientific community, receiving numerous invitations to lecture in various different countries.
 She was in contact with many established scientists, including the French physiologist Charles Richet, Russian evolutionary psychologists Nadezhda Kohts and Vladimir Wagner, and Swiss naturalist Arnold Lang.
 She was also the scientific advisor to Georges Clemenceau, the prime minister of France, who held her in great esteem for her knowledge of biology.
 In 1919, she took a job as a researcher at the University of Paris Faculty of Science.